adobe/aem-boilerplate/blocks/references/README.md

 ## How it Works

 Forms and fragments are discovered based on data attributes, which are rendered by those respective blocks.
-You may need to update the form/fragment blocks in your project to make this work.
+You may need to update the form/fragment blocks in your project this to work.
 Links are discovered using a domain check, so any link in the DOM to hlx.page, hlx.live, or a production domain, will be included.
 This logic is included in [`utils.js`](../../scripts/utils.js#L37)

 Once a reference is discovered, an admin api call is triggerred to get it's edit link and publish status.
 In addition, for fragment and incoming references, the document is fetched to get it's title.